 "No, we just haven't figured it out yet."
 I snap.

-"I don't know what your thinking but you need to share."
-Mia clearly seen my face change to the dawning realization.
+"I don't know what you're thinking, but you need to share."
+Mia clearly sees my face change to dawning realization.

 "What if we dig into the slab?"
 I grin.